All Products

 alb.ingress.kubernetes.io/healthcheck-protocol

-The protocol that is used for health checks.
+The protocol used for health checks.

 alb.ingress.kubernetes.io/healthcheck-httpversion